pulumi/docs/content/blog/simplify-kubernetes-rbac-in-amazon-eks-with-open-source-pulumi-packages/index.md

 ---
+title: "Kubernetes RBAC in AWS EKS with open source Pulumi packages"
-title: "Simplify Kubernetes RBAC in Amazon EKS with open source Pulumi packages"
+h1: "Simplify Kubernetes RBAC in Amazon EKS with open source Pulumi packages"
 authors: ["nishi-davidson"]
 tags: ["AWS","Kubernetes","TypeScript","EKS"]
 date: "2019-04-24"
-meta_desc: "Setting up Kubernetes RBAC with Pulumi is simple, comprehensive, and should be part of your everyday programming experience.
-This post contrasts the traditional approach with Pulumi's modern method for simplifying Kubernetes RBAC in Amazon EKS."
+meta_desc: "This post contrasts the traditional approach with Pulumi's modern method for simplifying Kubernetes RBAC in Amazon EKS."
 ---

 One of the most common areas Kubernetes operators struggle with in